This article originally appeared on VICE UK.

 When I remark to Tushar that he's a clearly a positive person to be able to see the silver lining, he says, laughing: "I think we have to clutch at straws."

-Unlike the £1 million 9ft, bronze statue that seems to stand for everything Gandhi stood against.
+Unlike the $1.5 million, nie-foot bronze statue that seems to stand for everything Gandhi opposed.